HexHyperion/RAWinator/README.md

-# rawinator
+# RAWinator
-A (relatively) simple and lightweight RAW file processing software with some additional functions, written in .NET using LibRaw
+A (relatively) simple and lightweight RAW file processing software with some additional functions, written in .NET using LibRaw.